Microsoft launches Family Safety app for Android and iOS

 Elsewhere, the Family Safety app can be used to set up activity monitors, giving parents a broad overview of their kids’ entire digital activity across Android, Windows, and Xbox via a weekly email report.

-For families that use Microsoft’s Edge browser, the Family Safety app can be used to set web and search filters to block specific types of content, and add particular domains to a blocked websites’ list which is enacted in Edge across Windows, Xbox, and Android.
+For families that use Microsoft’s Edge browser, the Family Safety app can be used to set web and search filters to block specific types of content and add particular domains to a blocked websites list enacted in Edge across Windows, Xbox, and Android.

-Finally, a built-in “family tracker” enables everyone in a household to share their location, save frequently visited places such as work and school.
-This also shows each person’s last-known location on the map if their phone goes offline.
+Finally, a built-in “family tracker” enables everyone in a household to share their location and save frequently visited places such as work and school.
+This also shows each person’s last known location on the map if their phone goes offline.

 In the intervening months since Microsoft launched Family Safety in preview, the company has introduced a bunch of updates and new features, including the ability to block specific apps and more options for parents responding to screen time requests.